 - Family athletic course: in the Heiwa no Mori park in the south of Tokyo parents and kids alike can climb, slide, run, and show off their athletic skills in a gigantic athletic course.
 There are two courses, one for smaller kids and one for larger kids and adults.
 The second one is definitely challenging, even for quite athletic adults.
 Everyone older than 6 years and at least 120 cm tall will have a great time at this park.
 And while you are at it, why not take a canoe tour nearby?
 It is a different way to experience the city!

-- Onsen theme park: if your kids are not shy about nudity with the same sex, onsen theme park Monogatari Ooedo Onsen is amazing and relaxing.
-There are fun activities for kids, a beautiful outdoor large footbath where everyone can be at the same time wearing kimono that are provided by the onsen, a large selection of mainly Japanese restaurants, and sex-separated baths that moms and dads will enjoy separately.
+- Onsen theme park: onsen theme park Oedo Onsen Monogatari Urayasu Mangekyo is amazing and relaxing.
+There are fun activities for kids, a beautiful outdoor large outdoor area where everyone can be at the same time wearing bathing suits (so don’t forget to bring your bathing suits!), a nice selection of Japanese restaurants, and additional sex-separated baths that moms and dads can enjoy separately.
 It is a nice evening out when you combine it with dinner and head back to the hotel to sleep right after.